Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_zombie_spit_enable                      1       // Whether zombies have their spit attack enabled ttt_zombie_leap_enable                      1       // Whether zombies have their leap attack enabled ttt_zombie_show_target_icon                 0       // Whether zombies have an icon over other players' heads showing who to kill.
-Server or round must be restarted for changes to take effect. ttt_zombie_damage_penalty                   0.5     // The fraction a zombie's damage will be scaled by when they are attacking without using their claws. ttt_zombie_damage_reduction                 0       // The fraction an attacker's bullet damage will be reduced by when they are shooting a zombie. ttt_zombie_prime_only_weapons               1       // Whether only prime zombies (e.g. players who spawn as zombies originally) are allowed to pick up weapons. ttt_zombie_prime_attack_damage              65      // The amount of a damage a prime zombie (e.g. player who spawned as a zombie originally) does with their claws.
-Server or round must be restarted for changes to take effect. ttt_zombie_prime_attack_delay               0.7     // The amount of time between claw attacks for a prime zombie (e.g. player who spawned as a zombie originally).
-Server or round must be restarted for changes to take effect. ttt_zombie_prime_speed_bonus                0.35    // The amount of bonus speed a prime zombie (e.g. player who spawned as a zombie originally) should get when using their claws.
-Server or round must be restarted for changes to take effect. ttt_zombie_thrall_attack_damage             45      // The amount of a damage a zombie thrall (e.g. non-prime zombie) does with their claws.
-Server or round must be restarted for changes to take effect. ttt_zombie_thrall_attack_delay              1.4     // The amount of time between claw attacks for a zombie thrall (e.g. non-prime zombie).
-Server or round must be restarted for changes to take effect. ttt_zombie_thrall_speed_bonus               0.15    // The amount of bonus speed a zombie thrall (e.g. non-prime zombie) should get when using their claws.
-Server or round must be restarted for changes to take effect. ttt_zombie_respawn_health                   100     // The amount of health a player should respawn with when they are converted to a zombie thrall.
+Server or round must be restarted for changes to take effect. ttt_zombie_damage_penalty                   0.5     // The fraction a zombie's damage will be scaled by when they are attacking without using their claws ttt_zombie_damage_reduction                 0       // The fraction an attacker's bullet damage will be reduced by when they are shooting a zombie ttt_zombie_prime_only_weapons               1       // Whether only prime zombies (e.g. players who spawn as zombies originally) are allowed to pick up weapons ttt_zombie_prime_attack_damage              65      // The amount of a damage a prime zombie (e.g. player who spawned as a zombie originally) does with their claws.
+Server or round must be restarted for changes to take effect ttt_zombie_prime_attack_delay               0.7     // The amount of time between claw attacks for a prime zombie (e.g. player who spawned as a zombie originally).
+Server or round must be restarted for changes to take effect ttt_zombie_prime_speed_bonus                0.35    // The amount of bonus speed a prime zombie (e.g. player who spawned as a zombie originally) should get when using their claws.
+Server or round must be restarted for changes to take effect ttt_zombie_thrall_attack_damage             45      // The amount of a damage a zombie thrall (e.g. non-prime zombie) does with their claws.
+Server or round must be restarted for changes to take effect ttt_zombie_thrall_attack_delay              1.4     // The amount of time between claw attacks for a zombie thrall (e.g. non-prime zombie).
+Server or round must be restarted for changes to take effect ttt_zombie_thrall_speed_bonus               0.15    // The amount of bonus speed a zombie thrall (e.g. non-prime zombie) should get when using their claws.
+Server or round must be restarted for changes to take effect ttt_zombie_respawn_health                   100     // The amount of health a player should respawn with when they are converted to a zombie thrall

 // ----------------------------------------

 // WEAPON SHOP SETTINGS
+ttt_shop_for_all                            0       // Whether all roles should have a shop.
+Roles that normally do not have a shop will need to have items added via the roleweapon system (see below).
+Also note that all supporting shop-related convars (such as ttt_*_credits_starting, ttt_*_shop_random_percent, ttt_*_shop_random_enabled, and ttt_*_shop_sync or ttt_*_shop_mode where applicable) will be automatically created but are not documented here to avoid confusion.
+Server must be restarted for changes to take effect
 // Random Shop Restriction Percent ttt_shop_random_percent                     50      // The percent chance that a weapon in the shop will be not be shown ttt_shop_random_position                    0       // Whether to randomize the position of the items in the shop